-17.1.1.1.1 Overview
+17.1.2.1.1 Overview

-The ISO shall calculate Real-Time Market LBMPs using the three passes of each Real-Time Dispatch run, except as noted below in Section 17.1.1.1.3.
-A new Real-Time Dispatch run will begin every five minutes and each run will produce prices and schedules for five points in time.
-Only the prices and schedules determined for the first point in time of a Real-Time Dispatch run will be binding.
-Prices and schedules for the other four points in time shall be advisory only.
+The ISO shall calculate Real-Time Market LBMPs using the three passes of each RTD run, except as noted below in Section 17.1.1.1.3.
+A new RTD run will initialize every five minutes and each run will produce prices and schedules for five points in time (the optimization period).
+Only the prices and schedules determined for the first time point of the optimization period will be binding.
+Prices and schedules for the other four time pointsof the optimization period are advisory.

-Each Real-Time Dispatch run shall, depending on when it occurs during the hour, have a bid optimization horizon of fifty, fifty-five, or sixty minutes beyond the first point in time that it addresses.
-The first and second points of time in each Real-Time Dispatch run will be five minutes apart.
-The remaining points in time in each run can be either five, ten, or fifteen minutes apart depending on when the run begins within the hour.
-The points in time in each RTD run are arranged so that they parallel as closely as possible RTC’s fifteen minute evaluations.
+Each RTD run shall, depending on when it occurs during the hour, have a bid optimization horizon of fifty, fifty-five, or sixty minutes beyond the first, or binding, point in time that it addresses.
+The posting time and the first time point in each RTD run, which establishes binding prices and schedules, will be five minutes apart.
+The remaining points in time in each optimization period can be either five, ten, or fifteen minutes apart depending on when the run begins within the hour.
+The points in time in each RTD optimization period are arranged so that they parallel as closely as possible RTC’s fifteen minute evaluations.

 For example, the RTD run that posts its results at the beginning of an hour (“RTD0”) will initialize at the fifty-fifth minute of the previous hour and produce schedules and prices over a fifty-five minute optimization period.
 RTD0 will produce binding prices and schedules for the RTD interval beginning when it posts its results (i.e., at the beginning of the hour) and ending at the first time point in its optimization period (i.e., five minutes after the hour).
 It will produce advisory prices and schedules for its second time point, which is ten minutes after the first time point in its optimization period, and advisory prices and schedules for its third, fourth and fifth time points, each of which would be fifteen minutes apart.
 The RTD run that posts its results at five minutes after the beginning of the hour (“RTD5”) will initialize at the beginning of the hour and produce prices over a fifty minute optimization period.
 RTD5 will produce binding prices and schedules for the RTD interval beginning when it posts its results (i.e., at five minutes after the hour) and ending at the first time point in its optimization period (i.e., ten minutes after the hour.)
 It will produce advisory prices and schedules for its second time point (which is five minutes after the first time point), and advisory prices and schedules for its third, fourth and fifth time points, each of which would be fifteen minutes apart.
 The RTD run that posts its results at ten minutes after the beginning of the hour (“RTD10”) will initialize at five minutes after the beginning of the hour and produce prices over a sixty minute optimization period.
 RTD10 will produce binding prices and schedules for the interval beginning when it posts its results (i.e., at ten minutes after the hour) and ending at the first time point in its optimization period (i.e., fifteen minutes after the hour.)
 It will produce advisory prices and schedules for its second, third, fourth and fifth time points, each of which would be fifteen minutes after the preceding time point.